 Method 1: Run Windows Update Troubleshooter

-It is best to run the Windows Update Troubleshooter if ever you experience error 0x80004005 when you were trying to update your Windows PC.
-This built-in utility is extremely reliable in identifying and fixing common Windows 10 update issues including an unspecified error.
+It is best to run the Windows Update Troubleshooter if you ever experience error 0x80004005 when trying to update your Windows PC.
+This built-in utility is highly reliable in identifying and fixing standard Windows 10 update issues, including an unspecified errors.
 Follow these steps to launch Windows Update Troubleshooter:

 Method 2: Delete Windows Update Files

-Step 7: Delete all the contents of Software Distribution folder
+Step 7: Delete all the contents of the Software Distribution folder.

 Method 3: Delete Temporary Files

-Step 2: Click Ok to open Temp folder
+Step 2: Click Ok to open the Temp folder.

-Step 3: Delete all the files inside temp folder
+Step 3: Delete all the files inside the temp folder.

 Method 4: Register jdscript and vbscript on Command Prompt